Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Direct Parameterizations of RENs

 where $f$ is fixed and $g$ is affinely parameterized by $\theta$, i.e.

-Then, e.g. system identification with a simulation-error criteria can be solved as a basic least squares problem.
+Then, system identification with a simulation-error criteria can be solved as a basic least squares problem.
 This approach is reminiscent of system identification via a basis of stable linear responses (see, e.g., \cite{wahlbergApproximationStableLinear1996}).

-For this approach to work, it is essential that the random dynamics are stable.
+For this approach to work over long horizons, it is essential that the random dynamics are stable.
 In \cite{buehnerTighterBoundEcho2006, yildizRevisitingEchoState2012} and references therein, contraction of \eqref{eq:esn_x} is referred to as the ``echo state property'', and simple parameterizations are given for which contraction is guaranteed.
 The direct parameterizations of REN can be used to randomly sample from a rich class of contracting models, by sampling $X, Y_1, Y_2, \mathcal{B}_2, \mathcal{D}_{12}$ to construct the state-space dynamics and equilibrium network.
 Such a model can be used e.g. for system identification by simulating its response to inputs to generate data $\tilde u_t, \tilde x_t, \tilde w_t$, and then the output mapping

 can be fit to $\tilde y_t$, minimizing \eqref{eq:sim_error} via least-squares to obtain the parameters $C_2, D_{21}, D_{22}, b_y$.
 We will also see in Section \ref{sec:youla} how this approach can be applied in data-driven feedback control design.